-Hiring managers look at your resume for about 60 seconds to determine if you’re interview material.
+Hiring managers look at your resume for only a few seconds initially to determine if you’re interview material.
 Their impressions don’t necessarily come from detailed descriptions – they’re more focused on your job titles and tenure.

 In this blog post, I’ll walk through each section of the resume and give advice that will help your resume stand out and get the results you want.

 Some people like it, but I don’t recommend including a summary.
 It often includes information that’s either obvious from a quick glance of your resume, or is subjective.

 Here’s the rule of thumb: If you can’t quantify it, it’s not worth mentioning.
 Putting that you’re well-spoken, hard-working, and a team player isn’t helpful — they’re either going to assume every applicant would say the same, or they plan to evaluate those qualities in the interview.

 If you want to include a summary, make it tangible and quantifiable by saying something like, “I’m an MBA with 10 years experience standing up FP&A departments for early stage SaaS companies where I’ve managed 3+ staff and have led my current company through a successful IPO.”

 Structure your job titles so they’re organized by company name.
 Make it even clearer by typing the company name in bold-caps.
 By doing so, you help the reader quickly identify where you worked.

 Beside the name of each company, list the entire dates you worked there – not just the dates you worked in a position.

 “Skip some of the ‘givens’ of the role – you can always discuss them in the interview if they want to know the basics.
 But they’re probably more interested in the projects you did and how you really made a difference.”